 Since its founding in 2013, Sala Institute has profoundly influenced and complemented excellence in clinical care across Hassenfeld Children’s Hospital and supports healthcare providers to deliver the best child- and family-centered care with the highest safety standards.

-Donate to the Sala Institute
+Donate to Sala Institute

 “In partnership with health professionals, patients, and families, we create innovative programs to power extraordinary care.
 This is the Sala difference.”

-Executive Director | Pediatric Critical Care Medicine
+Executive Director of Patient Experience, Safety and Quality | Pediatric Critical Care Medicine

-Director of the KiDS of NYU Foundation Center for Child and Family Resilience | Child & Adolescent Psychiatry
+Director of Child-Family Services and Resilience Programs | Child & Adolescent Psychiatry

 Ron-Li Liaw, MD, is a nationally recognized expert in child and family mental health and wellbeing.
 She serves as a family engagement and improvement advisor for the American Board of Pediatrics Foundation’s Resilience Roadmap Pilot Collaborative, and is an inaugural member of the Center to Advance Palliative Care’s National Pediatric Palliative Care Planning Committee.

 Dr. Liaw holds several key leadership roles at Hassenfeld Children’s Hospital at NYU Langone, including Director of Child-Family Services and Resilience Programs for Sala Institute for Child and Family Centered Care.
 She oversees a team of diverse leaders to develop and implement innovative integrative programs to support exceptional care for children and families.
 Dr. Liaw joined Sala Institute in 2013.